4knigc12/COM617/README.md

  -Provide repeatable and version-controlled configurations accessible within a shared GitHub repository.​.

 - ****Who will it benifit****
-Provide indistry professional an enviorment to test and view a working small scale  BGP topology in the form of software and hardware routers plus a monitoring slotion useing OPENNSM.
+Provide indistry professional an enviorment to test and view a working small scale  BGP topology in the form of software and hardware routers plus a monitoring slotion useing OpenNMS

 ##